|

 His career, which began like a

-gamma-ray burst at North Dakota State and Washington, was ended at
+gamma-ray burst at North Dakota State, Washington, Navy and Cornell, was ended at

 Boston College by the expanding universe of college football.